 I make sure my birds are snacking all day long.
 I withhold favorite foods from the morning meal to serve off and on throughout the day.
 A bird’s energy level drops after they have eaten.
 While their bodies are busy digesting their food, they will quietly preen or nap.
 A full bird is a calm bird.

 Put them to bed early:

-I make sure my birds are covered and settled at least an hour before dusk.
+I make sure my birds settled at least an hour before dusk.
 Make sure blinds are drawn or have cages covered if they are in view of a window where they might see fireworks.
 They will likely be very willing to go to sleep after such an active day.
 If your bird is not accustomed to being covered and states an objection, just cover the side facing the window.
 Very often, even at this early hour, the fireworks can already be heard off in the distance.
 I reassure them by dropping my energy levels down and telling them that all is well as I put them to bed.

 If your bird is unable to sleep…:

 Temporarily relocate the cage to an interior area of the house where the sound from outside will be more muffled.
 Leave a TV or radio on quietly in an adjacent room.
 Sometimes the bird will do better being in the same room you are in, and while I wouldn’t ordinarily recommend that this is how you handle fearfulness in your bird, this might be one exception.
 However, I would suggest that you keep the bird covered in its cage.
 I will caution you that frightened birds will bite and having a beak near your face when an explosion sounds off may not play out well for you.

 Let your experienced birds show the way: